-Another tactic for choosing silver or gold jewelry is to match your jewelry to your makeup.
+Mariyam from The Beautyholic blog suggests matching your jewelry to your makeup when it comes to choosing silver or gold jewelry.
 Since makeup is also very determined by skin tone, you’ll probably end up wearing the same jewelry that would fit with your skin tone.

 The key when matching jewelry with makeup is to make sure that your jewelry and makeup complement each other.
 You don’t want your makeup to overpower your jewelry or vice versa.

 If you’re going for a bold makeup look, choose understated jewelry.
 If you’re going for an understated makeup look, you can choose chunkier statement pieces for your jewelry, like this gold glass locket.

 Another way to match your jewelry to your makeup is to match the tones.
 If you’re with rich, warm colors for your makeup, match with gold jewelry.

 If you’re going with icy, cool colors for your makeup, match with silver jewelry.
 Obviously, if you’re using metallic colors in your makeup, match your jewelry accordingly.
 But make sure to choose simple jewelry with metallic makeup so the look isn’t too overwhelming.

 Another surefire way to pick the right jewelry for your look is to match your jewelry to your outfit.
 The same advice applies to jewelry and clothes as jewelry and makeup: make sure they complement each other.